A Study Evaluating the Safety and Pharmacokinetics of Orally Administered SM08502 in Subjects With Advanced Solid Tumors

 - Part 1B - Subjects with advanced and/or metastatic solid tumors who are refractory to or intolerant of established therapy known to provide clinical benefit for their condition (i.e., subjects must not be candidates for regimens known to provide clinical benefit in the Investigator's judgment).
 Histologic or cytologic confirmation of malignancy must have been obtained at diagnosis.
 The tumor types include: i.
 NSCLC (adenocarcinoma subtype) ii.
 TNBC iii.
 CRPC iv.
 CRC

 - Part 2 - Subjects with advanced and/or metastatic solid tumors who are refractory to or intolerant of established therapy known to provide clinical benefit for their condition.
 Histologic or cytologic confirmation of malignancy must have been obtained at diagnosis.
 Subjects must have received no more than 2 prior lines of myelosuppressive chemotherapy.
 Additionally, CRPC subjects must have received no more than 4 total lines of treatment (including any hormonal therapies) in any setting.
 The tumor types include: i.
 NSCLC, ii.
 TNBC, iii.
 CRPC, iv.
 CRC, v.
 Endometrial cancer, vi.
 Ovarian cancer

 - Measurable or evaluable disease per RECIST 1.1 (Part 1A).
 For Parts 1B and 2, at least one measurable lesion per RECIST 1.1 that has not been previously irradiated.
 In CRPC subjects (Parts 1B and 2) without measurable disease per RECIST 1.1, a PSA that is concordant with clinical disease progression (rising) is eligible.
 A PSA value of 2 ng/ml or greater is required for study entry.

 - Subjects must have recovered (i.e., Grade 1 [or better] based on CTCAE v5.0) from all toxicity associated with previous chemotherapy, targeted therapy, experimental therapy, biological therapy, immuno-oncology therapy, surgery, radiotherapy, or other locoregional therapy.
-(Exception: Subjects may enter with continuing alopecia regardless of any CTCAE grade or with Grade 2 or lower neuropathy, and well-controlled hypothyroidism and/or adrenal insufficiency.)
-The following intervals must elapse between end of last treatment and receiving the first dose of
+(Exceptions include subjects with continuing alopecia regardless of any CTCAE grade, Grade 2 or lower neuropathy, and well-controlled hypothyroidism and/or adrenal insufficiency.)
+The following intervals must elapse between end of last treatment and receiving the first dose of SM08502: